levinalex/tablemaker/README.md

     </table>

-Tabletree keeps track of all the rowspan/colspan attributes required to generate a valid HTML table
+Tablemaker keeps track of all the rowspan/colspan attributes required to generate a valid HTML table

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'tabletree'
+    gem 'tablemaker'

 And then execute: